HTTPArchive/almanac.httparchive.org/src/content/en/2025/webassembly.md

   )
 }}

+Beyond these standard distributions, the dataset contains significant outliers.
+The largest single WebAssembly module identified measured 228 MB on desktop and 166 MB on mobile, indicating the deployment of large-scale client-side applications.

 ## WebAssembly libraries

-Our crawl identified a modest number of modules, it is possible to analyze and learn about the most popular libraries in requests for Wasm.
+Next, we analyze the import names within WebAssembly binaries to understand the most popular underlying libraries and frameworks in the ecosystem.

 {{ figure_markup(
   image="popular-webAssembly-libraries.png",